rodgzilla/teaching/deep_nlp/deep_nlp.md

   y)` pairs.
 - `N` is the number of examples in `D`.

-Altough MSE is commonly-used in machine learning, it is neither the only practical loss function nor the best loss function for all circumstances.
+Although MSE is commonly-used in machine learning, it is neither the only practical loss function nor the best loss function for all circumstances.
 Because of the squaring operation, a single *large* difference between a prediction and a label will be penalized more